 - Dry eyes

 If you’re having a flare-up, be honest about it.
-If you don’t tell people what you’re going through, they won’t necessarily be able to tell.
-One of the hardest parts of having a chronic illness (or really just being human in general) is learning to ask for the support you need when you need it.
+One of the hardest parts of having a chronic illness is learning to ask for the support you need when you need it.
 If you’re having trouble, rely on the people who love you to come through for you.
 Remember that your friends and family likely aren’t mind-readers, so be specific about what they can do to help and understand.

 Treatment at IVX Health